VitoBonetti/c2-setup/README.md

 # C2 Setup for Adversary Simulation Test

+## gpcc2setup.sh

-Optimize for Ubuntu 20.04 LTS
+Optimize for Ubuntu 20.04 LTS on Google Cloud Platform

-## What it does
+### What it does

 + Update and Upgrade the system
 + Create persistance for the /tmp folder in case of accidental reboot